Are you wondering with a question “How to secure my WordPress site?”

 Over the time, these outdated themes or plugins may cause high vulnerability to your WordPress website if they are still active on your site.

-Hence, removing them would be the smartest choice you will be making for your WordPress website.
+Hence, optimizing the WordPress database would be the smartest choice you will be making for your website.

 4. Disable Junk Value & HTML in Comments